Showing posts with label believe. Show all posts

 God’s mercy never fails.

 We are sealed with the presence of God’s spirit in us.
 (2 Cor 1:22, Eph 1:13).
-The Oxford Dictionary defines a seal as a device or substance that is used to join two things together so as to prevent them from coming apart, a design resembling a seal embossed in the paper as a guarantee of authenticity, and a thing regarded as a confirmation or guarantee of something.
+The Oxford Dictionary defines a seal as a device or substance that is used to join two things together to prevent them from coming apart, a design resembling a seal embossed in the paper as a guarantee of authenticity, and a thing regarded as a confirmation or guarantee of something.

-Only Jesus has the heavenly authority to remove any seal, (Revelation 5:5) or to ascribe a seal (Revelation 7:3, John 20:22).
-Jesus will never leave you nor forsake you, (Hebrews 13:5).
+Only Jesus has the heavenly authority to remove any seal (Revelation 5:5) or to ascribe a seal (Revelation 7:3, John 20:22).
+Jesus will never leave you nor forsake you (Hebrews 13:5).
 We are at one with Jesus.

 Christians live with a purpose: We are the beacon of hope.